-If the proposed current wording were adopted, I feel that judicial discretion would give way to the stigma that mental illness often carries - that is that those litigants with mental illness are incapable of or need protection from reviewing their psych evaluations or are more prone to mishandling the information; I believe this section could be strengthened by adding the following:
+If the proposed current wording were adopted, I feel that judicial discretion would give way to the stigma that mental illness often carries - that is that those litigants with mental illness are incapable of or need protection from reviewing their psych evaluations or are more prone to mishandling the information.
+I believe this section could be strengthened by adding the following:

 (b) Any report of an evaluation or study ... shall be provided to counsel of record, guardians ad litem, and self-represented parties to the action, unless otherwise ordered by the judicial authority.
-No denial or restriction of access to such evaluation shall be allowed without the judicial authority providing an articulated and reasonable basis for such denial or restriction. [emphasis added]

-Currently, my son has a case pending in the CT Appellate Court regarding the very matter P.B. §25-60 proposes to address regarding how evaluations are handled in the CT Family Court.
-Despite having two court decisions (one appellate case decision and one family court order that allowed for the immediate release of the psych evaluation to the parties, along with a cover letter by the psych evaluator herself directing the court to distribute the evaluation to the parties and in fact supplying a copy for such distribution, the Hartford Family court nonetheless refused to release that evaluation.
+No denial or restriction of access to such evaluation shall be allowed without the judicial authority providing an articulated and reasonable basis for such denial or restriction.
+Jemphasis added psych evaluator herself directing the court to distribute the evaluation to the parties and in fact supplying a copy for such distribution, the Hartford Family court nonetheless refused to release that evaluation.
 This was done despite my son's articulated legitimate basis for seeking review of such evaluation for the purpose of file preparation and/or possible negotiation with the other party.
-Still his request to have the same unrestricted access to the evaluation as a pro-se party that counsel to the other party had was denied to my son.
-The presiding judge of the Hartford Family Court had placed an "informal notation" on the file to NOT allow my son, a pro-se disabled litigant with ADA accommodations, to receive a copy of that evaluation that was conducted on both parties.
-I encourage you to review this case along with the current pending complaint with the Chief State Attorney's office regarding the mishandling of release of this evaluation and misrepresentations made by the presiding judge of the Hartford Family Court to the distribute the matrix.
+Still his request to have the same unrestricted access to the evaluation as a pro se party that counsel to the other party had was denied to my son.
+The presiding judge of the Hartford Family Court had placed an "informal notation" on the file to NOT allow my son, a pro se disabled litigant with ADA accommodations, to receive a copy of that evaluation that was conducted on both parties.
+I encourage you to review this case along with the current pending complaint with the Chief State Attorney's office regarding the mishandling of release of this evaluation and misrepresentations made by the presiding judge of the Hartford Family Court to the distribute of the Hartford Family Court by the presiding judge of the Hartford Family Court for the current pending complaint with the Chief State Attorney's office regarding the mishandling of release of this evaluation and misrepresentations made by the presiding judge of the Hartford Family Court to the Judiciary Committee at a recent reappointment hearing.